 This Policy does not supersede or replace any Applicable Laws, including HIPAA, or any federal or state laws or regulations applicable to CommonWell or any Adopter.
 In their use of the Services, Adopters are obligated to remain compliant with all Applicable Laws.
 All parties are required to enter into Business Associate Agreements with other parties as required by law.

 Use and Disclosure of Health Information

-Health Data is required to be used by Adopters, or their contractors, only as necessary to provide or receive the benefit of the Services, including to carry out the following related to the Services: (a) submitting requests for Health Data relating to individual patients, (b) identifying whether other Adopters maintain Health Data relating to those patients, (c) requesting such Health Data from Adopters maintaining it, and (d) transmitting requested Health Data to the requesting Adopters.
-In addition, the Service Provider may de-identify PHI, as defined in 45 CFR § 164.514(b)(1) and 164.514(b)(2), and store Health Data and de-identified PHI for the sole purposes of performance testing, trouble shooting and improving the Services, and for no other purpose.
+Health Data shall be used by or on behalf of Adopters only as necessary to provide or receive the benefit of the Services, including to carry out the following related to the Services: (a) submitting requests for Health Data relating to individual patients, (b) identifying whether other Adopters maintain Health Data relating to those patients, (c) requesting such Health Data from Adopters maintaining it, (d) transmitting requested Health Data to the requesting Adopters, or (e) as otherwise specifically approved by CommonWell, and for no other purposes.
+In addition, the Service Provider may de-identify PHI, as defined in 45 CFR § 164.514(b)(1) and 164.514(b)(2), and store Health Data and de-identified PHI for the sole purposes of providing the Services in accordance with the terms of the applicable service agreement between CommonWell and Service Provider, and for no other purpose.

 Patient Consent and Notification